Outside Lands Announces Inside Lands, a Virtual Festival Featuring 12 Years Of Great Performances

 This weekend would have been when we'd be heading out to Golden Gate Park for three days of music in the fog — with occasional appearances by the sun.
 But this is the year without Outside Lands, much like it's the year without Coachella, or Lollapalooza, or anything very fun at all.

-As other festivals have done, Outside Lands will move online for a free, virtual event later this month, featuring videos of past performances from the festival's last 12 years.
+As other festivals have done, Outside Lands will move online for a free, virtual event later this month appropriately called Inside Lands, featuring videos of past performances from the festival's last 12 years.
 The whole thing will be broadcast on Twitch from August 28 to August 29

 "Twitch’s live streaming service offers an unparalleled level of interaction and connection to enhance attendees’ experience at the virtual festival," say organizers from Another Planet Entertainment say in a release.
 "With its massive, vibrant community and unique engagement features, Inside Lands on Twitch will bring the best parts of an in-person festival online."